Discordi0/Practice/HBT/Skills Assessment/Working with IDS IPS - Suricata.md

 ![](../../Img/Pasted%20image%2020250615141919.png)

 Now that we know what keyword is already in use, i read the article provided to see if i can find something.
-I also downloaded the .pcap file to my machine to check it
+I also downloaded the .pcap file to my machine to check it.